CHAPTER - 3

 The sedentary people of pre-Islamic Eastern Arabia were mainly Aramaic speakers and to some extent Persian speakers, while Syrian functioned as a liturgical language.
 In pre-Islamic times, the population of Eastern Arabia consisted of Christianize Arabs, Armenians Christians, Persian-speaking Zoroastrians and Jewish agriculturalists.
 This period was called dark ages, as there were complete cultural and economic deterioration.
 There was total absence of enlightenment and reasoning, because religious dogmas do not allow its followers to use their intellect and foresee outside its folds.

 In such an era of multiple beliefs and doctrines, a towering personality appeared in Arabia.
 He was identified as Rev. Mohammed Ibn Abdullah – Many, many salutations to him.
 Who proclaimed the phenomenal phrase “There is no god [ilah], except the System of Consciousness [Allah]” - لا اله الا الله - He unified Arabia into a single unit under this banner.
 His philosophy was that of love and brotherhood of mankind.
 He encouraged the use of reason, understanding the limitations / boundaries (hudood) of our system of consciousness and shunned blind worship of all big and small deities.
-He dearly wanted to uplift mankind from the shambles of blind worshiping in the name of religion.
+He dearly wanted to uplift mankind from the shambles of blind worshiping in the name of religion and its various sects.
 He promoted and compiled the Arabic translated version of book which is the original version Jewish Christian philosophy as the living guide for mankind.
 The book is recognized as Al-Quran by the followers of religion Islam.
 The book Quran never encourages the worship of God, gods or deities rather it defines and explains them.
-The first chapter of the book Al-Quran is AL-FATEHA, which is about the 'The Opening of Mind'.
+The first introductory chapter of the book Al-Quran is AL-FATEHA, which is about the 'The Opening of Mind'.

 The precondition of understanding any book or literature is to get rid of the blockages from the Mind and become clean (56:79).
 The name of the chapter is Al-Fateha which instructs us to open the blockages of the mind, by explaining the characteristics of Allah (system of consciousness) / Rabb [fountainhead, chief / governor].
-Rabb is a very important word of the book Quran the connotations of which is discussed more than 5000 times in the entire Quran.
+Rabb is a very important word of the book Quran, the connotations of which is discussed more than 5000 times in the entire Quran.
 The term Allah / Rabb and its connotations needs to be understood in the right perspective if we are sincere to study and gain knowledge from the book Quran.
 Without understanding the essence of Allah/Rabb no one can understand the book Quran.
 And the main problem is we claim to have understood everything except the term Allah/Rabb.
 The importance of the term Rabb / Allah is like the importance of head in the body.
 We cannot understand the message of Islam or the book Quran without having proper understanding of Allah / Rabb.
 Can we imagine a body without a head?
 Allah / Rabb is the integral part of ourselves.

 Zalikal-Kitab is that script or writings or engravings, in which are guidance for the diligent [Mutaqi].
 Nothing is omitted in that book (6:38) - and there's no doubt about it, only the diligent / thoughtful will take guidance from it (2:2).
 Zalikal Kitab is not the “Quran”, but that practical book of life through which any diligent / thoughtful can walk carefully in the concrete jungle of the world and take guidance, even though if their language is not Arabic [14:4].
 In Quranic context Al-Kitab mainly refers to the script inside us, which has reflections / reminders / memories, thoughts for us, will you not then use your intelligence (2:146) (6:20) (21:10).
 And the inherent Rasuls speaks our own language through signs [ayaats] so that we can understand and distinguish falsehood and become wise (14:4).